Building a Simple Form (37 min)

 04 A Text Field

-3. In cases where multiple fields in your form need to have the same name use the Metadata tab to differentiate these fields.
+3. If multiple fields in your form need the same name, use the Metadata tab to differentiate them.
 Insert a unique tag and a comment.

 These steps can be repeated for all field types.